shubham1172/gokv/README.md

     - Keep the latest overwrite for each put
     - Remove all other delete(s)
 - Encode whitespaces/linebreaks in key/value for logging
-- Convert log to some binary format - protobuf? bson?
+- Convert file logger to some binary format - protobuf? bson?
 - Use contexts
 - Authentication